riceissa/issarice.com/wiki/people.md

   I don't think Jonathan Blow is too smart or anything---he is definitely below elite EAs in terms of worldview accuracy, for instance.
 But I think Blow has certain admirable qualities that rationalists and EAs seem to almost uniformly lack.
+If I had to name what those things are, it would be something like: the ability to keep your eyes on what matters the most, finishing difficult projects no matter what, intelligent warmth and care toward beginners (what do I mean by this?
+    (a) I think many people who are labeled "nice" or "friendly" go about it in a kind of dumb way, where they repeat platitudes/white lies/avoid making important criticisms, etc. Blow does not do any of this.
-If I had to name what those things are, it would be something like: the ability to keep your eyes on what matters the most, finishing difficult projects no matter what, intelligent warmth and care toward beginners (e.g. the mere fact that he livestreams so often and engages with people in the Twitch chat!), some sort of reflective self-appreciating-ness or self-respect (not in the lame "you have to love yourself" sense, but actually becoming someone worth loving and just letting the self-appreciation happen), having balls/having "skin in the game" (e.g. dropping out of university despite *not* yet having incredible-and-legible success, using all of the money earned from *Braid* to make *The Witness*), not being a cuck,
+    (b) he is receptive to questions from beginners, e.g. the mere fact that he livestreams so often and engages with people in the Twitch chat!), some sort of reflective self-appreciating-ness or self-respect (not in the lame "you have to love yourself" sense, but actually becoming someone worth loving and just letting the self-appreciation happen), having balls/having "skin in the game" (e.g. dropping out of university despite *not* yet having incredible-and-legible success, using all of the money earned from *Braid* to make *The Witness*), not being a cuck,